 This event is open to:

-The Stanford Natural Gas Initiative, in collaboration with the Methane Emissions Technology Alliance, will be holding a Symposium on November 8th and 9th.
+The Stanford Natural Gas Initiative, in collaboration with the Methane Emissions Technology Alliance and the Net Zero Infrastructure Partnership, will be holding a Symposium on November 8th and 9th.
 We will bring together speakers and participants from industry, government, academia, and non-governmental organizations to discuss critical issues related to natural gas.

 Over the last decade, much has been learned about methane emissions – the volumes of methane being released through various pathways, the associated climate impact, and how we can effectively detect and measure in a variety of settings.

 As a community, we have developed and rigorously tested a smorgasbord of technologies from static continuous monitoring devices to truck-based, drone, airplane, and most recently satellite systems.
 No single solution has the resolution to capture the full spectrum of emissions and there are trade-offs between areal coverage, frequency, and cost.

 We will discuss the challenges and opportunities for deploying detection technologies at scale and the related operations required to massively reduce methane emissions domestically and around the world.
 We will also explore the changing regulatory environment that is moving toward measurement-based reporting schemes and the impact of having visibility into global emissions on a high-frequency basis through the deployment of satellites with remote sensing technology.